Software-Improvement-Group/sigridci/docs/capabilities/system-security.md

 * The *Findings Age* tile gives an indication how long findings are known.

 ## Different statuses of security findings
 These are the different statutes of findings.
 The status *"Fixed"* will be applied automatically if a finding is resolved.
+See [FAQ:Fixed issues are auto-detected](faq-security.md#how-does-the-automatic-detection-of-fixed-findings-work).
 The other statuses can be set.
 They are similar to those used for [system maintainability refactoring candidates](system-maintainability.md#refactoring-candidates).
 * *"Raw"* means "not yet verified" where *"Refined"* ones mark that a finding has been confirmed manually.
 Inversely, a finding can be set as *"False positive"*.
 * *"Will fix"* signals the intention to fix it, while *"Risk Accepted"* does not.

 ## Different grouping of security findings
 Different views can be selected in the left menu. security models.
 The menu selector on the left you to easily toggle between the different models in one view.

 <img src="../images/system-security-grouping-finding-status-ex-background.png" width="300" />